-Additional requirements for EDTO approvals - more than 240 minutes, twin-engine
+Additional requirements for EDTO approvals - more than 240 minutes, twin turbine-engined aeroplane

-- 6.1 This clause applies to applications for EDTO approvals for EDTO in twin turbine-engined aeroplanes on a route containing a point more than 240 minutes from an EDTO alternate aerodrome at 1 engine inoperative cruise speed (in ISA and still air conditions). - 6.2 CASA may only give the approval for the specific airframe/engine combination if: - (a) the operator has been operating under a clause 4 or a clause 5 approval, or a combination of these approvals, for at least the 24 months immediately before the approval under this clause would take effect; and - (b) the operator has been operating under a clause 5 approval for the specific air frame/engine combination for at least the 12 months immediately before the approval under this clause would take effect; and - (c) the EDTO approval requirements mentioned in subclauses 4.2 and 4.3 and 5.2 are also complied with.
+- 6.1 This clause applies to applications for EDTO approvals to conduct EDTO in twin turbine-engined aeroplanes on a route containing a point more than 240 minutes from an EDTO alternate aerodrome at the approved OEI cruise speed. - 6.2 CASA may only give the approval for the specific airframe/engine combination if: - (a) the operator has been operating under a clause 4 or a clause 5 approval, or a combination of these approvals, for at least the 24 months immediately before the approval under this clause would take effect; and - (b) the operator has been operating under a clause 5 approval for the specific air frame/engine combination for at least the 12 months immediately before the approval under this clause would take effect; and - (c) the EDTO approval requirements mentioned in subclauses 4.2 and 4.3 and 5.2 are also complied with.

-7 EDTO approvals - aeroplanes with more than 2 engines
+7 EDTO approval requirements - aeroplanes with more than 2 turbine engines with a maximum diversion time of more than 180 minutes than 180 minutes (in ISA and still air conditions) from an EDTO alternate aerodrome at the approved AEO cruise speed.

-- 7.1 This clause applies to applications for EDTO approvals for EDTO in aeroplanes with more than 2 engines on a route containing a point more than 180 minutes from an EDTO alternate aerodrome at 1 engine inoperative cruise speed (in ISA and still air conditions). - 7.2 CASA may give the approval only if: - (a) the EDTO approval requirements mentioned in paragraphs 4.2 (a), (c), (e) and (f) and subclause 4.3 of this Appendix are complied with; and - (b) the following systems are operational for dispatch: - (i) the FQIS; - (ii) if it is required for EDTO the APU (including electrical and pneumatic supply to its designated capability); - (iii) a communication system, in addition to any mentioned in the AIP, that is capable of providing direct communication of landline voice quality between the flight crew and air traffic services, and the flight crew and the operator.
+7.1 This clause applies to an application for EDTO approval to conduct EDTO in an aeroplane with more than 2 turbine engines on a route containing a point more

+- 7.2 CASA may give the approval only if: - (a) the following conditions are met: - (i) the AOC holder has an approved operations training program that specifically addresses significant operational factors with respect to the maximum diversion time requested; - (ii) the AOC holder has an approved MEL appropriate to the maximum diversion time requested; - (iii) the threshold time for the aeroplane is not greater than the maximum diversion time approved by CASA; and - (b) the following systems are operational for dispatch: - (i) the FQIS; - (ii) if it is required for OEI or depressurisation procedures, or for the time-limiting EDTO significant system (if any) the APU (including electrical and pneumatic supply to its designated capability); - (iii) a communication system, in addition to any mentioned in the AIP, capable of providing effective direct communication, for example, by voice, SATCOM or ACARS, between the flight crew and air traffic services, and the flight crew and the operator; - Note If the application for EDTO approval involves polar operations, in considering whether or not to give the approval, CASA will take into account the limitations of SATCOM as an additional communication system in the polar area.
+See also paragraph 2 (b) in Appendix 6. - (iv) the CFSS.